Jxl-s/resume-builder/README.md

 -   **Resume Builder**: Create a clean resume through an intuitive interface.
 -   **AI Helper**: Generate suggestions and new bullet points for your resume using AI.
 They can be tailored to a certain job posting.
+-   **Importing**: Import your resume from a PDF or a text document.
+It uses the LLM to extract fields.
 -   **Exporting**: Export your resume as a PDF.

 ## Demo